NeuroSyncRoblox/FadingShadows/README.md

 - Report issues and bugs.
 - Provide in-depth update logs for the game.

-Contributors are invited to participate in the ongoing development of "Fading Shadows."
+Contributors are invited to participate in the ongoing development of Fading Shadows.
 Thank you for your interest in this unique journey through the shadows of Emberfall!